nibalizer/OBS-Opensource.com/post.md

 ![OmgVandi Stream Capture](omgvandi_screenshot.png)

 Figure 5: Stream screenshot from omgvandi.
 Note the box around her webcam and twitter and instagram tags.
 The border and social boxes(overlay assests) are created in graphics editing sotfware separately.
 Then OBS is used to layer the game, then the webcam source, then the overlay assets.
-Most webcams do not shoot in the widescreen format omgVandi is using, OBS can be used to crop the live video feed to a better looking aspect ratio.

 ![Brotatoe Stream Capture](brotato_screenshot.png)